 Transitions Program

-Support may be offered for up to two semesters for the faculty member while moving through such a transition.
+Support may be offered for up to two semesters for the faculty member.
 Examples of support that the program provides include funds for a Research Assistant to assist with managing laboratory work; a Teaching Assistant to assist with instruction in the classroom.
+Applicants are encouraged to seek a contribution from their department and/or college and that it be reflected in the proposal.

 Dr. Joanna L. Kelley featured, photo by Kate Jennings Photography